Alton Towers railway station: History

 The station experienced a great increase in use from 1924, when Alton Towers was sold to become a tourist attraction, with its gardens and parts of the house open for public use, although it did not become a theme park for several decades afterwards.
 It became part of the London, Midland and Scottish Railway during the Grouping of 1923.
-The station then passed on to the London Midland Region of British Railways on nationalisation in 1948, and thereafter the line began to decline.
-In January 1954, the station was renamed Alton Towers in recognition of its previous service to the Alton Towers estate.
+The station then passed on to the London Midland Region of British Railways on nationalisation in 1948 and the line began to decline thereafter.

+In January 1954, the station was renamed Alton Towers, in recognition of its previous service to the Alton Towers estate.
 Passenger service was greatly reduced from 1960, with eventual closure by the British Railways Board occurring in 1965.
-Vandalism of the waiting room became a problem soon thereafter, and the station buildings, platform and sections of line were purchased by Staffordshire County Council in 1969.
+Vandalism of the waiting room became a problem soon thereafter; the station buildings, platform and sections of line were purchased by Staffordshire County Council in 1969.